MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/app-only.md

     1. Have an X.509 certificate installed in your user's trusted store on the machine where you'll run the script.
     1. Export the certificate's public key in .cer, .pem, or .crt format.
     1. Get the value of the certificate subject or its thumbprint.
-- [Register an application](/azure/active-directory/develop/app-objects-and-service-principals) in Azure AD, configure it with the permission scopes your scenario requires, and share the public key for your certificate.
+- [Register an application](/azure/active-directory/develop/app-objects-and-service-principals) in Microsoft Entra ID, configure it with the permission scopes your scenario requires, and share the public key for your certificate.

 ### Step 1: Register an application